ironman9356/DPG-BOT-CODE/README.md

 I made this as if you invited the original @DPGBOT in your server it won't have the commands which are in the bot.

-I remved some commands due to complexity of code
+I removed some commands due to complexity of code

 You can self host